wtsi-ssg/osdataproc/README.md

 ```
 `osdataproc create` will output the public ip of your master node when the node has been created.
 You can connect to this with `ssh ubuntu@<spark_master_public_ip>`.
 It will take a few minutes for the configuration to complete.

+You can configure defaults for the optional arguments in the `terraform/variables.tf` file.

 From here you can access Jupyter Lab online at `<spark_master_public_ip>:8888` (the default password is "jupyter").
 This can be changed by running `jupyter notebook password` from the master shell and entering your new password, then restarting the server with `sudo service jupyter-lab restart`).

 View the Spark webUI at `<spark_master_public_ip>:8080`\